 Roald Dahl’s stories lodge themselves in our imaginations because of their incredible hooks; unique inventions like golden tickets, the giant peach and that marvellous medicine.
 But the reason they’ve stayed, living rent free in our heads for so many years is Dahl’s ability to create an array of endlessly fascinating characters.
 From sadistic teachers to psychopathic factory owners, big friendly giants to miniature mice children, there are countless memorable characters to choose from – and everyone has their favourite.

 Over the course of the first lockdown in 2020 I kept myself sane by running a series of World Cups on Twitter covering children’s books, kid’s TV and finally the characters of Roald Dahl.
 Things got really interesting in the latter stages of the contest when the more obscure players left the competition leaving the heavyweights to battle it out along with some surprise outsiders.
 Collected here are the final 16, along with four of my personal favourite runners up.
 Did your favourite make the grade?

 Matilda Wormwood (Matilda)

-One of the favourites in this competition, and I suspect in any poll of great characters of children’s literature.
-Matilda Wormwood combines the qualities of the plucky underdog, an introvert’s love of reading with a magical and often naughty sense of justice.
+One of the hot favourites in this competition, and I suspect in any poll of classic characters of children’s literature, Matilda Wormwood combines the qualities of the plucky underdog, an introvert’s love of reading with a magical and often naughty sense of justice.

 George Kranky (George’s Marvellous Medicine)